 Jump to:

 I have fond memories of this tart from school, along with pink custard, which didn't taste like custard at all.
-It was definitely a time of some freat recipes and some not so great!
+It was definitely a time of some great recipes and some that are best forgotten.

 Originally a sweet, butterscotch is the combination of butter and sugar boiled together.
-It is believed to have originated in 1667 when a merchant brought a cargo of West Idnian sugar to the Clyde.
+It is believed to have originated in 1667 when a merchant brought a cargo of West Indian sugar to the Clyde.
+It seems that the Scots developed a sweet tooth as butter tablet, another type of confection, also originated in Scotland

 - Delicious hot from the oven or served as a cold dessert.